vsrinivas/fuchsia/rust.md

-If you are adding a third-party dependency to an existing crate or creating a new crate, you'll need to either run `update_rust_crates.sh` or temporarily comment out the `--frozen` line in `build/rust/build_target.py`.
+If you are adding a third-party dependency to an existing crate or creating a new crate, you'll need to either run `update_rust_crates.sh` or temporarily pass use_frozen_with_cargo=false to gn.
+If you are using the fx scripts, you can do so as follows:

+    ./scripts/fx set x86 --release --packages garnet/packages/default --args "use_frozen_with_cargo=false"

-Running `update_rust_crates.sh` to solve this problem will have the side effect of updating `third_party/rust-crates`, which may or may not be desired.
+Running `update_rust_crates.sh` to solve this problem will have the side effect of updating all the existing crates in `third_party/rust-crates`, which may not be desired.
-If you want to avoid this, comment out `--frozen` and build once to update `garnet/Cargo.lock`.
-When you're done adding dependencies, uncomment `--frozen` and do a fresh re-build to make sure that Garnet still builds successfully.
+If you want to avoid this, set `use_frozen_with_cargo` to false and build once to update `garnet/Cargo.lock`.
+When you're done adding dependencies, set `use_frozen_with_cargo` back to true.

+The approach of avoiding running `update_rust_crates.sh` will only work if you're adding a dependency on a crate that is already depended on by another crate in the tree, and thus already appears in the lock file.
+If the new dependency is not already in the lock file you must run `update_rust_crates.sh`.

 ### Adding a new vendored dependency